BlackyDrum/flappy-bird/README.md

 ```
 $ ./flappy-bird
 ```
-Note: <em>If you encounter any problems on Windows, trying to execute the .exe, make sure to put the .dll in the same directory as the .exe.
+Note: <em>If you encounter any problems on Windows trying to run ``flappy-bird.exe``, make sure to put the .dll in the same directory as the .exe.
-You can find the .dll in the SFML bin folder.</em>
+You can find the .dll in the SFML ``bin`` folder.</em>

 ## Acknowledgements